An advocacy program is nothing without content. Here at DSMN8, we believe three main types of content should be a part of your advocacy program.

 Different types of content have different goals, as well as varying levels of effectiveness.
 This can range from how engaging the content might be when shared by an employee, to how likely employees are to share content with their peers and networks.

 There is no perfect formula for your advocacy content strategy; every company is different, with different types and levels of content available for brands.

 Some will have reviews, press coverage and 3rd party articles regularly available, and others may have a wealth of research papers and case studies.

 Many companies will have blog posts, and advocacy may highlight that your company needs to be doing more to further its content output.

 Finding the content strategy that works for you will become evident quickly, and utilizing reporting in DSMN8, or your other advocacy platform will allow you to understand what content proves most effective for your employees and your brand.
 This strategy will also align with your goals.

 There are several reasons your company may be entering into an advocacy program, and defining your objectives will undoubtedly be a factor in your content decisions.
 Whether you are trying to drive website traffic, increase brand awareness, highlight your company culture, or you’re simply encouraging your employees to have more of a voice in the social landscape, there will be a content strategy for you.

-At DSMN8, we believe content can be divided into three main categories; Company-Centred Content, 3rd Party & Educational Content, and Employee-Centred Content.
+We believe content can be divided into three main categories; Company-Centered Content, 3rd-Party & Educational Content, and Employee-Centered Content.